-- (i) an Austrian undertaking; - (ii) voting interests in such an undertaking (10%, 25% and 50 % of the voting rights see below); - (iii) a controlling influence over such an undertaking; and - (iv) the acquisition of essential assets of such an undertaking.
+- (i) an Austrian undertaking; - (ii) voting interests in such an undertaking (10%, 25% and 50% of the voting rights - see below); - (iii) a controlling influence over such an undertaking; and - (iv) the acquisition of essential assets of such an undertaking.

-The Austrian undertaking must be active in one of the security-relevant sectors included in an annex (the "Annex") to the ICA.
+The Austrian undertaking must be active in one of the security-relevant sectors as defined in an annex (the "Annex") to the ICA.

 The scope of the ICA extends to minority shareholdings which do not confer control, i.e. the voting share thresholds apply regardless of whether or not they confer control.
+In the current practice, the Authority takes a wide-reaching approach when defining jurisdiction.
+For instance, a critical infrastructure is assumed whenever the Austrian target undertaking is active in the subcategories mentioned in the annex to the ICA (e.g., health, food, telecommunication, etc.).